Recovering from total immobility inspired me to prioritize my health and embrace life after a hip replacement

 I was home by dinner that evening and able to get to the bathroom on my own that night, using a walker.
 The following day, I walked to the end of my driveway to greet my dear friend Carrie, who was dropping something off for me.
 No cane or walker, all on my own.
 It was like a miracle.

 There was significant achy pain to deal with in that first week.
 It felt like a horse had kicked my leg, as Dr. Loucks had told me it would.
 I also found having to wear the girdle and compression tights was inconvenient.
 I didn’t sleep on the surgery side at first.
-I rested as much as possible that first week and was grateful my mom was with me to bring lunch and tea etc. and to help with my boys after school.
-Everyone pitched in to get dinner on the table and I rested as much as possible.
+I rested as much as possible that first week and was grateful my mom was with me to bring lunch and tea etc., and to help with my boys after school.
+Everyone pitched in to get dinner on the table and I did very little.

 I was definitely better in week 2, despite some ongoing achiness.
 I was also very tired of being in bed, so began moving around my house a lot more.
 That included making meals and driving, which was fine, although I tried to limit it.
 I had cabin fever so my husband took my mom and I for a drive into the mountains later that week.
 We walked along a short nature trail and I breathed in the fresh air.
 I felt great!
 My mom at the end of the week as I felt I could manage life at that point.
 My husband was around but at work during the weekdays.